-Nearly half of all American are currently living with hypertension, according to the latest data from the U.S. Centers for Disease Control and Prevention (CDC).
+Nearly half of all American are currently living with hypertension, according to the latest data from the Centers for Disease Control and Prevention.

 A large proportion of the 37 million Americans with moderate hypertension (120 to 139 mmHg/80 to 89 mmHg) are put on blood pressure-lowering drugs.

-But instead of hopping immediately to prescribing statins, The American Heart Association (AHA) and the American College of Cardiology (ACC) have recently come to an agreement which was just published as a scientific statement in the journal Hypertension.
-The best first course of action is to prescribe something that's totally free and just so happens to be pill-free, too: Exercise.
+But instead of hopping immediately to prescribing statins, the American Heart Association and the American College of Cardiology have recently issued a new protocol, which was just published as a scientific statement in the journal Hypertension.
+The best first course of action, they say, is to prescribe something that's totally free and just so happens to be pill-free, too: exercise.